A wardrobe supervisor is responsible for supervising the costume area during dress rehearsals and performances.

 - Turn off the irons.

-- Turn off the lights in the dressing rooms and costume shop (including sewing machines) and lock the shop.
+- Turn off the lights in the costume shop (including sewing machines) and lock the shop.

 - Dismiss crew.